LuRsT/pendium/README.md

     mv config.py_example config.py

+##### Where is my typographic punctuation ( aka smartypants )?

+Fear not, for python's markdown module has that extension, in order to activate it, you'll need first to install the extension since it does not come with markdown:

+pip install mdx\_smartypants

+Once installed, add 'smartypants' to the markdown extension dict in your config file:

+    WIKI_PLUGINS_CONFIG   = { "Markdown" : { 'extensions' : [ 'headerid', 'toc',
+                                                              'tables', 'footnotes',
+                                                              'fenced_code', 'codehilite',
+                                                              'smartypants'  # <- here, don't forget the comma ]
+                                           },
+                            }

 #### Git Support

 Before you do anything be sure to enable git support in the config file ( config.py ):